-- Maintenance and installation of key and combination locking systems is the responsibility of Maintenance & Repair and the Information Technology Department.
+- 1. Maintenance and installation of key and combination locking systems is the responsibility of Maintenance & Repair and the Information Technology Department.
 Requests for repair or replacement of locks should be made by submitting a Work Order to the Maintenance Office. - 2.
 Emergency repair requests must be made by phone to the Maintenance Office, (ext.
-2005) between the hours of 8 AM to 5 PM. or to the Maintenance/Repair pager. - 3.
+5249) between the hours of 8 AM to 5 PM. - 3.
 Maintenance of the card access system is the responsibility of the Safety Director and Information Technology Department.
 Requests for repair should be made to them by phone.